vishal-patel17/LicenseApp/README.md

 ## Quick Start

-The first things you need to do are cloning this repository and installing its dependencies.
+- The first thing you need to do is clone this repository and install its dependencies.
 Run the following commands in your terminal or Git bash cmd:

 ```bash